nofaily/athan-automation/README.md

 - Comprehensive logging with rotation
 - Automatic retry and error recovery
 - Built-in prayer times calculator
+- Supports Debian and RHEL/Fedora based distro

 ## Prerequisites

-- Raspberry Pi or Linux server (can run 24/7)
+- Raspberry Pi or Linux server (can run 24/7) running any Debian or Fedora based distribution
-- Python 3.7 or higher
 - Google Chromecast devices on the same network
 - Web server (lighttpd, Apache, or nginx) to serve audio files